 - Fishing effort by Scottish vessels in the cod recovery zone

-All tables presented here are available for download as spreadsheets from the Scottish Sea Fisheries Statistics website.
+All tables presented here, and previous publications, are available for download as spreadsheets from the Scottish Sea Fisheries Statistics website.